 At the core of OSN’s solution are the Rich Skills Descriptors (RSD).
 A WGU innovation, RSDs utilize a machine-readable, searchable, and open data model designed to eliminate ambiguity between employer requirements and program or course-level curricula and learning objectives.
 WGU has endorsed the use of this standard by OSN, which includes, among others, several large national competitors.
 This is a recognition that a national skills model depends on cross-school collaboration and common standards.

-OSN currently has an open call for pilots (closing date is March 5).
+OSN currently has an open call for pilots (UPDATE: call is now closed).
 Applicants might be colleges or universities seeking to map curriculum to RSDs, or companies keen to codify in-house training in line with emerging national standards.

 2. The SkillUp Coalition: One-Stop Upskilling for Frontline Workers